brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

 Press the green box "Clone or Download" and select "Donwload Zip File" if you have not already.
 Extract the zip file and navigate to the (unzip path)MongoDB-Demos/Applications/Shipping/html directory.
 Here you will find the html file CSS file and images for our sample shipping application.
 Alternatively you can view and copy the html and css files from (right click "open in new tab") [here](https://github.com/brittonlaroche/MongoDB-Demos/tree/master/Applications/Shipping/html).

 Open the index.html file in the editor and replace 'your-app-id' with the application id of your shipping application and the 'your-api-Key' with the api key we just generated.
-The APP-ID is located in the upper left of the stitch console as seen below, clcik the copy bbuton to load it in your clip board for a quick paste.
+The APP-ID is located in the upper left of the stitch console as seen below, click the copy button to load it in your clip board for a quick paste.

 ![Web](../../img/appid.jpg "Web")